MarkAustinGrow/Angus-vibe/codebase_documentation.md

 ### 5. SonotellerClient (sonoteller_client.py)

-The `SonotellerClient` class handles all interactions with the Sonoteller API for music analysis.
+**[DEPRECATED]** The `SonotellerClient` class previously handled interactions with the Sonoteller API for music analysis.
+This component is retained for reference but is no longer used in the application, as music analysis is now performed using the OpenAI API through the `analyze_music` function in `openai_utils.py`.

 #### Class: `SonotellerClient`